Coronet CHARIOT at Karup Air Base in Denmark from 27 AUGUST - 10 SEPTEMBER 1994

 On April 15, 1956, permission was granted for the establishment of the 115th Fighter Interceptor Group with 176th FIS as the flying squadron.
 From January 1960, two armed F-89s and personnel were placed on a 24-hour alert.
 The F-102 Delta Dagger followed in May 1966 and, after a training period, the F-102 was placed on alert in early 1967.
 In September 1972, the 176th won the F-102 category at the prestigious William Tell competition at Tyndall AFB.
 Twelve teams participated in the competition with a total of 48 aircraft from the USAF, the ANG and the Canadian Air Force.
 Shocking was the conversion in November 1974 to the O-2A Skymaster, a type that was surplus after the end of the conflict in Vietnam.
 On November 9, 1974, the 176thTASS, Tactical Air Support Squadron, with Forward Air Control as its main task, was designated.
 Gaining command changed from ADC to TAC and the Group was upgraded to a Wing.
 The 176th exchanged the first ANG squadron for the OA-37B Dragonfly in November 1979, the aircraft were ex-New York ANG and Maryland ANG, the first arrived in July 1979.
 The conversion went smoothly because the staff already had jet experience from the F-102 period.

-On November 15, 1981 it became a Tactical Fighter Squadron and was equipped with the A-10 Thunderbolt II from the 81st TFW 'WR' of RAF Bentwaters / Woodbridge.
+On November 15, 1981 it became a Tactical Fighter Squadron and was equipped with the A-10 Thunderbolt II from the 81st TFW 'WR' of RAF Bentwaters / Woodbridge in the UK.
 Of the Warthogs, a number were specifically equipped as FAC aircraft with the designation OA-10A.
 After the withdrawal of the 49th TFW from Spangdahlem AFB to the USA, deployments to Europe were started in 1969 to strengthen NATO air forces.
 From 1975 ANG squadrons also went to Europe on deployment.

 Wisconsin ANG deployments with the A-10 included Operation Cove and Operation Panama in and around America, and also Checkered Flag deployments to England and Germany such as Coronet Giant (Lechfeld, May 1984), Coronet Mercury (Leipheim July 1987) and Coronet Lariat (Sculthorpe July 1990).
 After 1994 these deployments stopped.
 They did participate in various Operations such as Deny Flight.
 There were also deployments to assist countries that recently joined NATO and exercises with the German MiG-29s.
 Recently there were deployments to strengthen NATO.